 If you want to give your best in trying to impress them, you should look at their company’s website and find out about the latest releases and statements about the company.

-All of it can help you infuse personalization elements to your emails and make prospects want to fix a meeting with you.
+All of it can help you infuse personalization in emails and make prospects want to fix a meeting with you.

 As a salesperson, your ultimate goal is to make a sale, but your immediate goal is to take the prospect to the next stage of the sales process.
 While both the goals need your attention, there are chances that you look at the ultimate goal of closing the deal as soon as you reach out to prospects.
 Along with that comes the desire to make the sale as quickly as possible.
 However, if you focus only on taking the prospect to the next stage, which is setting an appointment, you will get better results.
 So, look at the immediate goal first of taking the prospect further down the sales funnel.

+Do you know what to say in a sales meeting?
+The main thing is that you have to be confident.
 When you sound confident to prospects in your emails or during a call, it leaves a good impression on their minds.
-Opposed to that, if you seem to be too desperate or needy, it will tarnish your image, and the prospect would feel that they are doing you a favor by letting you fix a meeting with them.
+Opposed to that, if you seem to be too desperate or needy, it will tarnish your image, and the prospect would feel that they are doing you a favor by letting you schedule a meeting with them.
 So, start believing in yourself and the product or service you have to offer.
 When you strongly believe that your offering can help the prospect overcome their challenges, it will show in your email or call.
 You will sound convincing enough to secure more sales meetings.

 On similar lines, you should not be pushy in any way, or else you might lose the prospect.
 Instead, you have to try your best to provide the information the prospect needs.
 Ask questions as well so that the conversation flows in the right direction.
 It will also help you determine whether the lead has the need and the potential to purchase your product or service.